mattura/piweather/README.md

 # piweather
 Raspberry Pi &amp; SSD1306 OLED project

 This project uses a Raspberry Pi B, a Wireless USB dongle and an SSD1306 OLED display to display the current weather and train times for selected locations.
+Optionally, add a rotary encoder and add your own menus!
 <img src="weather.jpg">

 <h2>Hardware</h2>